danielrcollins1/OED-Expanded/x-campaign-material.md

 The stronghold comes with an unerringly loyal “Major Domo” or similar NPC who manages the daily affairs, allowing the PC to continue adventuring.

-It is recommended the PC spend at minimum 1 week in his Stronghold per season to maintain a good relationship with his folk, and thereby receive the above benefits.
+It is recommended the PC spend at minimum 1 week in their Stronghold per season to maintain a good relationship with the folk, and thereby receive the above benefits.

 ### Managing the Stronghold
-For basic gameplay, the Judge can presume that such a Stronghold can sustain itself with regard to staffing, resources, and security under most circumstances.
+For basic gameplay, the Judge can presume that such a Stronghold can sustain itself with regard to staffing, resources, and security under most circumstances as part of the PC's monthly upkeep costs.
 If the PCs wish to explore the hiring of specialists or other economic actives, there is a list of specialists, siege weaponry, etc. in Volume III.

 For variety, the Judge can roll 2d6 on the table below once per season to determine special happenings